themuffinator/Quake2XP/trunk/Readme_Linux.txt

 ==============================================================================
 3. Notes
 ==============================================================================

+If you experience sound distortions (specially under water), check your OpenAL Soft version.
+There is a known problem in 1.13, that was fixed in 1.14.
+If your distribution is outdated or you can't update the system package, just download and build it from source, and then run the game as:
+$ LD_PELOAD=/home/user/Downloads/openal-soft-1.14/build/libopenal.so quake2xp

 The framerate is unlimited by default, but you can adjust it with "cl_maxfps 60" or similar.
 You may want to do it for smooth playing when